Advance Medicaid Planning

 Lynn and Oliver consult with an elder law attorney about Oliver’s mother, who is deteriorating.
 The family has hired some help for her, but they see nursing home care in her future.
 She has sold her house to move to an assisted living facility.
 Oliver reports that his mother has about $500,000 in savings, of which $150,000 is in certificates of deposit and bank accounts and $350,000 is in highly-appreciated stock.

 Lynn and Oliver discuss with the attorney the possibility of transferring half of this amount, with the result that Oliver’s mother could not apply for Medicaid coverage for the subsequent five years, but leaving her with enough funds to pay for her care during this time.
 The problem is which funds to transfer.
-If they transfer the stock, Oliver and his siblings will receive it with their mother’s basis, meaning that when and if they sell it they will have to pay a large tax on capital gains.
+If they transfer the stock, Oliver and his siblings will receive it with their mother’s basis, meaning that when and if they sell it, they will have to pay a large tax on capital gains.
 This would not be the case if they inherited it from their mother, because the basis would be stepped up to its value on her date of death.

 The attorney explains that an alternative would be to transfer the funds into an irrevocable trust drafted so that the children would receive a step-up in basis on their mother’s death.
 Oliver’s mother would transfer $250,000 of the most appreciated stock into the trust and keep her remaining savings and investments in her own name, spending them down as needed over the next five years.
 She’ll start with her cash.
 Once she runs through that, she will draw down her remaining stock, realizing capital gains as she cashes it out.
 However, she will be able to deduct her nursing home costs as a medical expense offsetting some or all of the income realized on the sale of the stock.

 An alternative approach would be for Oliver’s mother to transfer the second $250,000 outright to Oliver and his siblings.
-If one of them then uses the money to pay for her care, she can then take a medical expense deduction for these payments on her own tax return to the extent they and her other health care costs exceed 10 percent of her adjusted gross income.
+If one of them then uses the money to pay for her care, that child can then take a medical expense deduction for these payments on her own tax return to the extent that they and her other health care costs exceed 10 percent of her adjusted gross income.
 She can then reimburse her mother for the tax savings, helping to stretch her money longer.
 There will not be much benefit to this approach until Oliver’s mother’s expenses get to be rather significant.
 In addition, choosing which child should pay the expenses and take the deduction depends on each child’s income and other health care expenses.
 An example can show how this works:

 If a child whose income is $50,000 pays their mother’s health care costs (over and above the mother’s own income) of $50,000, she will be able to deduct expenses over $5,000, or a total of $45,000.
 At a marginal federal tax rate of 25 percent, this will result in savings of $11,250 (plus any state income tax reduction).
-In comparison, a child whose income is $100,000 will only be able to deduct costs over $10,000 resulting in a deduction of $40,000.
-But at her marginal rate is 28 percent, this results in federal income tax savings of almost the same amount, $11,200.
+In comparison, a child whose income is $100,000 will only be able to deduct costs over $10,000, resulting in a deduction of $40,000.
+But if her marginal rate is 28 percent, this results in federal income tax savings of almost the same amount: $11,200.
 (If the children are married, the rates and the tax savings may be lower.)